Alabama A&M Bulldogs basketball

 The Alabama A&M Bulldogs basketball team is the men's basketball team that represents Alabama Agricultural and Mechanical University (Alabama A&M) in Normal, Alabama.
 The school's team currently competes in the Southwestern Athletic Conference (SWAC) and are led by head coach Donte Jackson.
 Prior to the Bulldogs' move to NCAA Division I in 1998, the team was a member of the Southern Intercollegiate Athletic Conference and a consistent presence in the NCAA Division II Tournament.
 The Bulldogs were coached by L. Vann Pettaway from 1986 to 2010.
 During his tenure, Pettaway amassed a 440–264 record with the a school-best 28–3 in 1992–93 and 1995–96.
 From 1992 to 1997, the Bulldogs went 136–20.
 Their rivals are the Alabama State Hornets.

 NCAA record holders

 Desmond Cambridge holds the NCAA Division I record for all-time steals in a single season, and highest steals per game average for a season.
 Obie Trotter is fourth all-time single season steals.
 Mickell Gladness is second all-time in blocks in a season.
 Gladness set a Division I single game record with 16 blocks against Texas Southern on February 24, 2007.
 No other player in Division I history has even recorded 15 blocks in a single game.

 Postseason

 NCAA Division I tournament

-Alabama A&M has appeared in the NCAA tournament one time, with the Bulldogs garnering a record of 0–1.
+The Bulldogs have appeared in the NCAA tournament one time, garnering a record of 0–1.